-Abdelrahman is a senior associate in the firm’s dispute resolution team and has over 12 years of experience in the fields of litigation and arbitration.
+Abdelrahman is a Senior Counsel in the firm’s dispute resolution team and has over 12 years of experience in the fields of litigation and arbitration.
 He specializes in complex civil and white-collar criminal litigation disputes.

 Abdelrahman has also acted for clients in a number of high-profile arbitration cases under CRCICA rules and non-institutional UNCITRAL rules across multiple sectors including construction, medical services, sports, real estate, and commercial agency.

 Currently, he is a PhD researcher at Cairo University and is conducting his research on the enforcement of letters of credit in Islamic banks.

 2009 – LLM Master’s Degree, Cairo University

 2007 – LLB Bachelor of Law Degree, Cairo University

 To learn more about our services and get the latest legal insights from across the Middle East and North Africa region, click on the link below.